HEP-FCC/fcc-tutorials/CONTRIBUTING.md

 :::

 #### Building
-The pages are build by executing
+The documentation pages are build by executing
 ```
 $ sphinx-build -b html . build
 ```